Write a little about yourself. Just a paragraph will do.

 most hilarious show ever!
 A perfect combination of cryptozoology

 Who without a doubt.
-I get all
+I get all tingly after seeing an episode.
+Ten

-so was Wicked; but the top seat still belongs to Wildclaw Theatre's
+Wicked; but the top seat still belongs to Wildclaw Theatre's

 performance of A Shadow Over Innsmouth.